-After reviewing their Spring submission, we have chosen to honor them with the only spot on this summer’s Unfunded List update.
+After reviewing their Spring submission, we have chosen to honor Mary’s Center with the only spot on this summer’s Unfunded List update.

 I recently had a chance to speak with Sarah and her current supervisor Heather K. Morgan.
 Sarah is incredibly lucky to work in a fundraising office run by someone with Heather’s experience.
 Mary’s Center’s Chief Development Officer has been raising funds for social causes for 30 years and is responsible for raising money from foundations, corporations, and other donors who support Mary’s Center’s mission.
 Heather has been a Certified Fundraising Executive (CFRE) since 1993.

 Prior to Mary’s Center she was chief development officer for the Partnership for a Healthy America (PHA) and worked with First Lady Michelle Obama (Fun fact: At a previous position, I also provided support to the “Drink Up” campaign which was run by PHA and the First Lady’s Office).
 While the various health centers of Mary’s Center earn revenue from insurance payments and other non-donated sources, the fundraising office that Heather leads in my old neighborhood is essential to the budgeting strategy of the organization whose annual budget is over $60 million.